 There are two kinds of people in the world: those who enjoy journaling and everybody else.
 I am the latter.
 Keeping a diary was far more painful than it was cathartic.
 But it was a necessary chore to make sure I stayed in touch with myself as I experienced all of the crazy 'episodes' of awakening to the reality of being an empath.

 I was seriously messed up!
-I couldn't stand being in crowds (Walmart panic-attack!), being around anything violent, negative, or intense (like the news on TV, action movies or family arguments).
+I couldn't stand being in crowds (Walmart panic-attack!), being around anyone confrontational or self-centered, or witnessing violence or cruelty - even on TV.
 I was constantly on edge until it seemed I was going to implode or dissolve from existence.
 The thoughts in my head were as uncontrollable as my feelings -- which is why I thought it might help to keep a diary.
 At least I could keep track of my craziness.

 My first entry went something like this: Lots of heart palpitations today.
 Feels like someone is shifting my organs around.
 Went to grocery store.
 Held my breath when I came near anyone.
 Too tired to do anything, too anxious to sleep.
 This is lame.